Jaisalmer Fort

 About Jaisalmer Fort

 Jaisalmer Fort played an important role in the history of trade across the desert.
-Merchants traveling between India and Central Asia often passed through the region.
+Merchants moved between India and Central Asia and passed through this region.
+They crossed long stretches of sand and stopped near the fort for rest and exchange.

-Today the fort remains an important heritage site and one of the few living forts in the world where residents continue to live within the historic structure.
+Today the fort remains an important heritage site and still holds daily life inside.
+It is one of the few living forts in the world where residents continue to live within the historic structure.

 Detailed Information